LakshanSS/warehouse-inventory-demo/README.md

 kubectl get components -w
 ```

-### Access the Demo
+### Step 3: Access the Demo

 | Component | URL |
 |-----------|-----|
 | **Dashboard** | http://inventory-dashboard-development.openchoreoapis.localhost:19080/ |
 | **API** | http://development.openchoreoapis.localhost:19080/inventory-api/inventory |

-The backend returns mock data by default, so you can see the demo immediately without database setup.
+The backend returns mock data when database connection fails, so you can see the demo working even with placeholder secrets.

 ## What You'll See